The other day, I was on the verge of having another anxiety attack -- the same kind that I wrote about in my book The Happiness Dare.

 We can be grateful for life as it exists today, not as we wish it to be.

-Find out more about gratitude and happiness with my new book, The Happiness Dare.
+Find out more about gratitude & happiness in my book, The Happiness Dare.

 Hey Tell His Story crew!
 It is a joy to gather here every week with you.
 The linkup goes live each Tuesday at 4 p.m.
 (CT).
 If you would use the badge on your blog, found here, that would be great!
 And if you would visit at least one other blogger in the link-up and encourage them with a comment, that would be beautiful!
 Be sure to check the sidebar later.
 I’ll be featuring one of you over there!